LoginRadius/engineering-portal/content/blog/how-does-bitwise-xor-work/index.md

 |-|-|+|

-Above approch will work with negative inputs but if we have positive and negative then?
+Above approach will work with negative inputs but if we have positive and negative then?
 ##### How XOR operation works with positive and negative numbers?
 Let's performs `-5 ^ 2`
-Follow the same above approch to get complement code of `-5`.
+Follow the same above approach to get complement code of `-5`.

 ```javascript
 complement of -5 :          1111 1011